Menu

 The U.S. Navy deactivated the Cohasset Annex in 1963 and declared the land “surplus.”
 The Commonwealth of Massachusetts took possession of the land in 1966, and began developing it as a public park the following year.
 The park itself opened in 1969.
 Since then, 725 acres have been added.

-A rail spur, the Whitney Spur, once connected the Ammunition Depot to the Old Colony Railroad’s Greenbush Line.
+A railroad spur, the Whitney Spur, once connected the Ammunition Depot to the Old Colony Railroad’s Greenbush Line.
 In 2003, the DCR sold the land for the Cohasset commuter rail station and parking lot to the MBTA, in exchange for the construction of a rail trail on the former rail spur.
 The 1.5-mile Whitney Spur Rail Trail now connects the Cohasset MBTA station to Wompatuck State Park.

 The Mount Blue Spring is currently closed.
 Typically, the Mt.
 Blue Spring is open seasonally, featuring water drawn directly from a natural aquifer.
 You can find it in a shed with an adjacent parking area, on Union Street in the park, between markers E14 and E1, not far from the Transfer Station area.
 The water is tested frequently for safety.